Releases: Expanded View

 - B2 – Like its nearby big sister Benna’s, this local coffee shop features fresh juices, loose teas, pastries and a simple sandwich selection, along with free Wi-Fi and monthly rotating work from local artists on the walls.
 Vegans delight in the soy soft serve.
 1500 E. Passyunk Avenue, (215) 271-5520

-- Capogiro Gelato Artisans – The fourth location of this Philly-based gelateria empire combines Italian cafe classics—from the rich, inventive gelato made with locally grown ingredients to the expertly crafted espresso—with a charming, old-fashioned dining room.
+- Capogiro Gelato Artisans – The Passyunk location of this Philly-based gelateria empire serves Italian cafe classics—from the rich, inventive gelato made with locally grown ingredients to the expertly crafted espresso.
 In warmer months, patrons take advantage of outdoor seating in the quiet and quaint backyard patio.
 1625 E. Passyunk Avenue, (215) 462-3790, capogirogelato.com

-- Green Aisle Grocery – This tiny, foodie-filled market stocks its shelves with high-quality cooking must-haves, local produce and packaged signature eats from local restaurants and bakers.
-The shop’s own line of house-made products, including preserves, pickles and nut butters.
+- Green Aisle Grocery – This tiny market stocks its shelves with high-quality cooking must-haves, local produce and packaged signature eats from local restaurants and bakers.
+The shop also offers its own line of house-made products, including preserves, pickles, chutneys and nut butters.
 1618 E. Passyunk Avenue, (215) 465-1411, greenaislegrocery.com

 - Termini Brothers Bakery – All eyes are on the classic Italian pastries such as cannoli and sfogliatelle at the flagship location of this family-owned pastry shop, founded in the 1920s.
 Like they have for generations, loyal customers stop in for treats, tasty samples and sweet, zero-calorie whiffs.
 1523 S. 8th Street, (215) 334-1816, termini.com